SirDevOps9/ms_frontend/README.md

 Angular Files Extenstion
 https://marketplace.visualstudio.com/items?itemName=alexiv.vscode-angular2-files

-## Custom Commands
+## Serving
 Please if you are working with identity auth don't use any other ports other than 4300 for client verfication

 Run `npm run start:all` to run all projects.
 Navigate to `http://localhost:4300/`.
 The application will automatically reload if you change any of the source files.

-For adminportal server.
-Navigate to `http://localhost:4300/adminportal`.
+For adminportal, Navigate to `http://localhost:4300/adminportal`.
 The application will automatically reload if you change any of the source files.

-For bussiness-owners.
-Navigate to `http://localhost:4300/bussinessowners`.
+For bussiness-owners, Navigate to `http://localhost:4300/bussinessowners`.
 The application will automatically reload if you change any of the source files.

+## Publishing
+For Building bussiness-owners run `npm build:bussiness-owners` For Building adminportal run `npm build:adminportal`